-- Always provide training for staff in relation to age related products and age/alcohol related offences to prevent any sales of alcohol to persons under the age of 18 taking place at your premises. - For information relating to the illegal tobacco campaign visit www.stop-illegal-tobacco.co.uk.
+Age related products

-- Be aware that Test Purchase operations are actively carried out within the Authority Area.
-To report under-age sales please contact the Trading Standards Team. - As it is a mandatory condition for you to have an age verification policy in place, why not protect yourself and your staff by adopting one of the following schemes? - Retailers may reserve the right to refuse to sell alcohol to an adult accompanied by a child, if they believe the alcohol is being purchased for the child.
+- Always provide training for staff in relation to the sale of alcohol/ age related products.
+Update training on a regular basis to ensure they are aware and understand the implications of any changes in the legislation.
+You may find it beneficial to keep a record of training given especially if your premises has a high turnover of staff or operates on a seasonal basis. - For information relating to the illegal tobacco campaign visit www.stop-illegal-tobacco.co.uk - Be aware that Test Purchase operations are actively carried out within the Authority Area.
+To report under-age sales please contact the Trading Standards Team. - Retailers may reserve the right to refuse to sell alcohol to an adult accompanied by a child, if they believe the alcohol is being purchased for the child. - As it is a mandatory condition for all premises selling or supplying alcohol to have an age verification policy in place, why not protect yourself and your staff by adopting one of the following schemes?